vt0826/property/README.md

 ## 🧐 What's inside?

-A Quick And Esay Way To Find Out Your Property's Worth
+A Quick And Easy Way To Find Out Your Property's Worth

 ## Table of contents